Dhamareshwarakumar/Namaste-NodeJS/Chapter 06 - libuv & async IO/06_libuv-and-async-io.md

     -   Asynchronous I/O
     -   Cross platform compatibility

+### How Node.js is utilizing libuv to achieve Async I/O?

 ### What is libuv's thread pool?

 TODO:

 ### Why the term "Asynchronous I/O"

--   All the I/O tasks are delegated to libuv and it executes them asynchronously using thread pool, hence Async I/O.
+-   All the I/O tasks are delegated to libuv and it executes them asynchronously using thread pool, so they get executed parallelly with main thread, hence Async I/O.
+-   This Asynchronous I/O nature leads to Non-Blocking I/O nature.

 ### Why the term "Non-Blocking I/O"

+-   Since all the I/O tasks are delegated to libuv and running on thread pool leaves main thread unblocked with I/O tasks.
--   No I/O task will block the main thread, hence the name Non-Blocking I/O
+-   None of the I/O tasks are blocking the main thread, hence Non-Blocking I/O

+### Why Non-Blocking I/O is advantageous?

+-   Usually all I/O tasks makes CPU sit idle until they receive response which is wastage of resources.
+-   Since Javascript is single threaded until the current request is resolved no other requests will be served (assumin you are running only one server instance)

 # Appendix